zuzannabartczak/filed-ai-assignment/README.md

-# AI Assignment (intern)
+# AI Assignment

 Hi there 👋,

-This is the take home assignment for Filed's AI intern position.
+This is the take home assignment for Filed's AI engineer position.
 We recommend spending no more than 5–6 hours on it — we're not looking for perfection, but rather how you think and approach problems.

 You can clone this repository into your github account and then complete it.